-- 31 Then they who were before despised and near to hades, yes, rather advanced into it, partook of the cup of salvation, instead of a grievous and lamentable death.
-Full of exultation, they parted out the place intended for their fall and burial into banqueting booths. - 32 Ceasing their miserable strain of woe, they took up the subject of their fatherland, hymning in praise God their wonder-working Saviour.
-All groans, all wailing, were laid aside: they formed dances in token of serene joy. - 33 So, also, the king collected a number of guests for the occasion, and returned unceasing thanks with much magnificence for the unexpected deliverance afforded him. - 34 Those who had marked them out as for death and for carrion, and had registered them with joy, howled aloud, and were clothed with shame, and had the fire of their rage ingloriously put out. - 35 But the Jews, as we just said, instituted a dance, and then gave themselves up to feasting, glad thanksgivings, and psalms. - 36 They made a public ordinance to commemorate these things for generations to come, as long as they should be sojourners.
+31 Then they who were before despised and near to hades, yes, rather advanced into it, partook of the cup of salvation, instead of a grievous and lamentable death.
+Full of exultation, they apportioned the place intended for their fall and burial into banqueting booths.

+32 Ceasing their miserable strain of woe, they took up the subject of their fatherland, singing in praise to God their wonder-working Savior.
+All groans and all wailing were laid aside.
+They formed dances as a sign of peaceful joy.

+33 So the king also collected a number of guests for the occasion, and returned unceasing thanks with much magnificence for the unexpected deliverance afforded him.

+- 34 Those who had marked them out as for death and for carrion, and had registered them with joy, howled aloud, and were clothed with shame, and had the fire of their rage ingloriously put out. - 35 But the Jews, as we just said, instituted a dance, and then gave themselves up to feasting, glad thanksgiving, and psalms. - 36 They made a public ordinance to commemorate these things for generations to come, as long as they should be sojourners.
 They thus established these days as days of mirth, not for the purpose of drinking or luxury, but because God had saved them.